Personal Productivity

 avatar

-Commented over 8 years ago Günther Lehner
+Commented about 9 years ago Günther Lehner

 Good insight, thank you!
 With respect to habits we face a mechanism, which makes it hard to change them.
 Habits are programmed in the subconscious and therefore are defended rigorously.
 However, the programming can be changed, a process which normally takes 30 to 40 days.
 Whenever you manage to stick to a change for a sufficiently long period, the changed habit will be programmed and subsequently will be defended by your subconscious as rigorously as it defended the original habit.